DeepuSahni/deepakLab/README.md

 ## Overview
-We have two indpendent projects:
+We have two indpendent projects.
+Both are built using spring boot framework.
+Maven is used as a build tool.
 * deepak-client
 * deepak-server
-- Both are built using spring boot framework.
-Maven is used as a build tool.

 ## Running Server and Client